xico2001pt/lpoo-jetpack-joyride/docs/README.md

 #### Problem in context

 In order for the objects to have different types of movement, we needed to specify their movement.
-This information could be placed in model, in each object's class, but it would be much to know about, and it would not concern the element itself.
+This information could be placed in model, in each object's class, but this shouldn't be a concern to the element, hence why we implemented this design pattern.

 #### The pattern